T-SURYANARAYANAN/MUID_WORKSHOP/README.md

 #### Execution
 <img width="369" height="804" alt="image" src="https://github.com/user-attachments/assets/ae0ae6b5-ac55-49c5-8ad3-872e44e1c139" /><br>
 ## Result :
-The Andriod Application to get two numbers as input and display there sum as output is created and executed Successfully.

-## Result :
-Thus the Android application takes two numerical inputs from the user and displays their sum in a text box when the "Calculate Sum" button is executed successfully.
+Thus the Android application takes two numerical inputs from the user and displays their sum in a text box when the "add" button is executed successfully.